Pawel-Robert/KiK/README.md

 # KiK

-This is a personal project in reinforcment learning.
+This is a personal project in reinforcement learning.
 Language: Python.
 Libraries: tensorflow, numpy.

 The purpose of this project is to train a neural network, which will be able to compete with humans in the game of Gomoku.
 This is a Japanese game, which is similar to tic-tac-toe, however player on a big board (for example 13x13 spaces) and to win the game it is necessary to get 5 marks in a line.
 The environement of the game is implemented in the file "kik_env.py" (acronym "KiK" comes from "kółko i krzyżyk", which means tic-tac-toe in Polish).
 This environement class is compatible with the OpenAI specification (it contains functions: step, render, reset).